voidshine/dameo_book/Game02.md

 Diagr.
 4

-Black consistently carries out its plan and flank attack already looks threatening.
+Black consistently carries out its plan and the flank attack already looks threatening.
 Indeed, Black has an advantage in strength (6 vs. 5), as well as freedom for manoeuvres and accumulation of forces.
 White is constrained and clamped.

 Realising that passive defence is unlikely to be successful, Ray resorts to a desperate measure, risking to lose immediately, but builds a trap...

-**12…		c7c5?**
+**12...		c7c5?**

 It was played with the wrong piece!
 Believing that the position is won almost automatically by attacking the checker c4, I played the checker c7.
 I remember that I was afraid of some penetration on a6 and left my checker on a7.